 Serving Suggestions for Chocolate Mousse Domes

-Fresh Berries: Serve the mousse domes with a side of fresh raspberries, strawberries, or blueberries.
-The fresh berries add a refreshing contrast to the rich chocolate.
+- Fresh Berries: Serve with raspberries, strawberries, or blueberries for a fresh contrast to the rich chocolate.

-Whipped Cream: Add a dollop of freshly whipped cream next to the mousse dome.
-You can also pipe a decorative swirl of whipped cream on the plate for a classic touch.
+- Whipped Cream: Add a dollop or swirl of freshly whipped cream on the side for a classic finish.

-Mint Leaves: Garnish each plate with a few fresh mint leaves.
-The mint adds a touch of elegance and a hint of freshness that complements the chocolate.
+- Mint Leaves: Garnish with a few fresh mint leaves for a light, refreshing touch that pairs perfectly with chocolate.

-Chocolate Shavings: Sprinkle some chocolate shavings or curls on top of the mousse dome or around the plate for an extra chocolatey garnish.
+- Chocolate Shavings: Sprinkle chocolate shavings or curls on top of each dome for a little extra indulgence.

-Nuts and Caramel: Sprinkle chopped toasted nuts (like hazelnuts or almonds) around the chocolate mousse domes and drizzle some caramel sauce for added crunch and sweetness.
+- Nuts and Caramel: Top with chopped toasted nuts and drizzle a bit of caramel sauce for added crunch and sweetness.

 More Mousse Recipes

 You can use a silicone cupcake tray instead.
-The shape will be slightly different, but the result will still be delicious and visually appealing.
+The shape will be slightly different, but the chocolate mousse domes will still look amazing and taste just as good.

-You can store the unglazed mousse domes in the freezer, well-covered, for up to two months.
-This makes it convenient to prepare in advance.
+Keep the unglazed mousse domes in the freezer, well-covered, for up to two months.
+It's perfect for prepping ahead or making a batch to glaze later.

-If you don't have a thermometer, let the ganache cool to lukewarm.
-It should feel comfortably warm to the touch but not hot.
+If you don't have a thermometer, let the ganache glaze cool until it feels warm but not hot.
+It should be smooth and pourable without melting the mousse.

-Beat the mousse mixture on medium speed and stop as soon as stiff peaks form.
-Overmixing can cause the mousse to split, resulting in a grainy texture.
+Mix the mousse on medium speed until thick peaks form, then stop.
+Overmixing can cause the mousse to split or lose that creamy texture.

 Chocolate Mousse Dome with Ganache Glaze